 - 1. Completion of HST 803 and other first-year courses selected in consultation with the Graduate Program Director and advisor - 2.
 Selection of the major professor/dissertation research advisor - 3.
 Selection of the Guidance Committee - 4.
 Initial Guidance Committee meeting.
-At this meeting, the complete course program must be formally decided. - 5.
+At this meeting, the complete course program must be formally decided as well as a plan for foreign language requirements. - 5.
 Completion and submission a Ph.D. plan of study in the GradPlan system.
 This should be completed in conjunction with the initial Guidance Committee meeting. - 6.
-International students who are working as teaching assistants receive a 50 or higher on the MSU Speaking Test or the ITA Oral Interaction Test. - 7.
-All students must be certified in the first of their required foreign languages. - 8.
+Completion of preliminary language form should be turned in to the Academic Programs Coordinator. - 7.
+International students who are working as teaching assistants receive a 50 or higher on the MSU Speaking Test or the ITA Oral Interaction Test. - 8.
+All students must be certified in the first of their required foreign languages. - 9.
 Evaluation of the student's performance as a teaching assistant